By Erin Marissa Russell

 Can plants survive over winter?

-Some plants, such as trees and shrubs, turfgrass, bulbs under the ground, and perennials, are made to last through the winter.
-But your annuals and some other plants will need some extra care to make it through the winter.
+Plenty of plants, such as trees and shrubs, turfgrass, bulbs under the ground, and perennials, are made to last through the winter.
+But your annuals and many other plants will need some extra care to make it through the winter.
 There are short-term ways to protect your plants through an uncharacteristic cold snap.

 However, when temperatures fall lower than 28 degrees Fahrenheit for more than five hours, the water inside a plant’s cells will freeze into ice crystals.
 Those crystals have jagged edges, which can slice through a plant’s leaves and stems, causing cold damage or death.
 That’s why many plants need some help from you to make it through the cold winter season.